minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - User: An entity who wants to interact with Liquidity Pool to deposit/withdraw liquidity or swap.
 The only requirement of users is that they must not be the same as batcher (because of how we filter UTxOs)
 - Batcher: An entity who aggregate order UTxOs from users and match them with liquidity pool UTxO.
-A batcher must hold a batcher's license token.
-The license token must not be expired and the expired time must be between current time and Maximum Deadline (to prevent minting license with infinity deadline).
+A batcher must be whitelisted in the Global Setting
-- Admin (aka Minswap team): An entity who has permission to update Liquidity Pool's fee, withdraw fee sharing and change the pool's stake address.
-An Admin must hold an admin's license token.
+- Pool Fee updater: An entity who has permission to create a Liquidity Pool's base fee and fee sharing to any value within allowed range (0.05% to 20% for base fee and 16.66% to 50% for fee sharing).
+The actor must be whitelisted in the Global Setting
+- Fee Sharing taker: An entity who has permission to withdraw Liquidity Pool's fee sharing.
+The actor must be whitelisted in the Global Setting
+- Pool Stake Key Updater:  An entity who has permission to update Liquidity Pool's stake credential.
+The actor must be whitelisted in the Global Setting
+- Pool Dynamic Fee updater: An entity who has permission to enable or disable Liquidity Pool's dynamic fee.
+The actor must be whitelisted in the Global Setting
+- Admin: The actor who can update the Global Setting.
+This admin can be transferred to another wallet and should be stored in the most secure location.

+Except for the *User* role, the aforementioned actors must adhere to the rules set by the `authorize_license_holder` function and be whitelisted in the Global Setting.

 ### 3.2 Tokens